Husamoa/newsAPI/README.md

 ![](newsapipl.gif)

 ## Usage
-Fork or download this repositorium, move inside and run:
+Fork or download this repository, move inside and run:

 ```
 npm install